sundsoffice-tech/zeiterfassungs-und-f/PRD.md

   - BarChart for dashboard metrics
   - Download for CSV exports
   - FileText for reports section
+  - Tag for entry tags
+  - MapPin for location fields
+  - Bank for cost center
+  - CurrencyDollar for billable indicator
+  - Play/Pause/Stop for timer controls
+  - Lightning for quick actions

 - **Spacing**:
   - Page padding: p-6 for desktop, p-4 for mobile